Handling list view selection in Avalonia FuncUI

 In a fashion similar to how we handle highlighting the selected item, we can

-handle changes in selection sending the corresponding ID, an Option<Guid>
+handle changes in selection sending the corresponding ID, an Option<Guid>, to

 type Msg =